iaincollins/iaincollins/README.md

  <a href="https://ardent-industry.com"><img src="https://github.com/iaincollins/iaincollins/assets/595695/92408024-b594-4bb7-9de6-15525885f084" width="600"></a>
 </p>

-A constantly live-updating database of over 100,000,000 locations, tracking millions of commodity prices across galactic trade markets in the year 3038, using data from players of the game Elite Dangerous, collected from game clients using an API provided by the games developer.
+A constantly live-updating database of over 125 million locations, tracking millions of commodity buy/sell order prices on galactic trade markets in the year 3038, using data from players of the game Elite Dangerous, collected from game clients using an API provided by the games developer.

-It's a performant, robust backend that can run on low-end hardware, it's built entirely in JavaScript and SQLite and has a similarly low-fi asthetic for the UI.
+It's a able to run on low-end hardware, is built entirely in JavaScript and SQLite and has a similarly low-fi asthetic for the UI.

 ## 🛰 [ICARUS Terminal](https://github.com/iaincollins/icarus)